zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 A “dose of a drug” is an amount of medicine that yo u usually take at one time.
 If you have a headache, the doctor might tell you to t ake two aspirin.
 That would be

 your dose – two aspirin.
 There’s an old joke, the d octor will tell you, “Take two aspirin and call me in the morning.
 If you come in and complain about something.”
-The idea is the doctor doesn't really w ant to help you and is just trying to get rid of you.
+The idea is the doctor doesn't really want to help you and is just trying to get rid of you.

 Lucinda says to Elan, “Then you may once and for al l be rid of Podcaster’s disease.”
 “Once and for all” means finally, conclus ively, without any remaining amount that is not done.
 “Once and for all” is the end of something.
 Lucinda says that Elan may once and for all be rid of Podcaster’ s disease.
 “To be rid of something” means to no longer have something, espec ially something that you don't really want or like or that is unpleasant.
 I am finally rid of my neighbor’s dog.
 The dog is no longer at my neighbor's house.
 I am r id of the dog.